This section describes the general procedures producing FreeBSD development snapshots and releases.

 in addition to configuration files used to build

-and stable/
+head/ and stable/ development

-is covered in Section 7.2, “Building FreeBSD Development Snapshots” and Section 7.3, “Building FreeBSD Releases”.
+Using thermite.sh is covered in Section 7.2, “Building FreeBSD Development Snapshots” and Section 7.3, “Building FreeBSD Releases”.

 Each architecture and individual kernel have their own

-configuration file used by release.sh
+configuration file used by release.sh.

 Each branch has its own defaults-X.conf